FC Leopards

-Prison Leopards Football Club is a Zambian football club based in Kabwe, Zambia.
+FC Leopards, called Prison Leopards Football Club before 2025, is a Zambian football club based in Kabwe, Zambia.
 The club plays its football in the Zambia Super League, the highest division in Zambian football.
 The club's kit manufacturer is Joma.
 The Club sponsored by the Zambia Correctional Service, reflecting its strong ties to the national correctional institution.

 History

 The club was founded in 1974.
 The club is based in the city of Kabwe, and they play their matches at Godfrey Chitalu Stadium.
 It has played the majority of its seasons in the National Division One, but the club has enjoyed most of its success recently, being promoted to the Zambia Super League for the 2020–21 season, finishing 6th, before finishing 16th the next season.